automl/SMAC3/doc/manual.rst

 Scenario-options
 ~~~~~~~~~~~~~~~~

-In the scenario-file, most of the options are specified.
+The Scenario-object can be constructed either by prociding an actual
+Scenario-object (see leadingOnes_-example), or by specifing the options in a
+scenario file.
-The format is one option per line:
+The format of the scenario file is one option per line:
 .. code-block:: bash

         OPTION1 VALUE1